Chart Color Schemes

 Employment

 Hamlyn Heights has a skilled workforce with essential services sectors well represented.
-Its unemployment rate is 3.7%, according to AreaSearch's aggregation of statistical area data.
-As of September 2025, 3,750 residents are employed while the unemployment rate aligns with Rest of Vic.'s 3.8%.
+Its unemployment rate is 3.8%, according to AreaSearch's aggregation of statistical area data.
+As of December 2025, 3747 residents are employed while the unemployment rate aligns with Regional Vic.'s rate of 3.7%.

-Workforce participation stands at 68.9% compared to Rest of Vic.'s 61.4%.
-Census responses show that 21.7% of residents work from home, considering Covid-19 lockdown impacts.
-Key industries for employment are health care & social assistance, construction, and education & training, with the latter being particularly specialized at 1.2 times the regional level.
-Agriculture, forestry & fishing is under-represented, at 0.6% compared to Rest of Vic.'s 7.5%.
+Workforce participation in Hamlyn Heights is higher at 69.1% compared to Regional Vic.'s 61.5%.
+Census responses show that 21.7% of residents work from home, but Covid-19 lockdown impacts should be considered.
+Key industries for employment among residents are health care & social assistance, construction, and education & training.
+Hamlyn Heights has a particular specialization in education & training with an employment share of 1.2 times the regional level.

-The area appears to offer limited local employment opportunities, as indicated by Census data on working population versus resident population.
-Between September 2024 and September 2025, the labour force decreased by 0.5%, alongside a 0.9% employment decline, causing unemployment to rise by 0.4 percentage points.
-In comparison, Rest of Vic. recorded an employment decline of 0.7% and a labour force decline of 0.6%, with marginal unemployment increase.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Hamlyn Heights' employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, agriculture, forestry & fishing is under-represented at 0.6% compared to Regional Vic.'s 7.5%.
+The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+During the year to December 2025, the labour force decreased by 0.8% alongside a 0.9% employment decline, causing unemployment to rise by 0.1 percentage points.
+By comparison, Regional Vic. recorded an employment decline of 0.6%, labour force decline of 0.7%, with unemployment falling by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these projections to Hamlyn Heights' employment mix suggests local employment should increase by 6.7% over five years and 13.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment